 - healthy lifestyle changes such as getting plenty of exercise and having good nutrition

-When is professional help needed?
+When professional help is needed

 It’s important to always have new physical symptoms assessed by a doctor.
 If a person complains of chest pain, seek medical advice to make sure they are not having heart problems.

 If their symptoms are severe, get worse quickly or last longer than 10 minutes, call triple zero (000) immediately and ask for an ambulance.
-If calling triple zero (000) does not work on your mobile try calling 112.
+If calling triple zero (000) does not work on your mobile, try calling 112.

 Support groups can meet by phone, face-to-face or online.
-Others provide formal information and referral services for personal support, or postal or telephone information for you or for your family or partner.
+Others provide formal information and referral services for personal support, or postal or telephone information for you or your family or partner.
 They may also suggest clinics, after-hours crisis lines and information about the treatments available to give you extra support.